 This could take you as far afield as Tahiti, which is a minimum nine-hour flight from the East Coast with a stop in Auckland, so that redemption represents good value.

-Plus, you won’t be charged fuel surcharges on Air New Zealand flights.
+Plus, you won’t be charged fuel surcharges on Air New Zealand flights as well.

 Be aware that award space on Air NZ flights can be a little difficult to come by, so plan well ahead if possible.